deta/space-docs/src/pages/docs/en/quickstart-guides/rust.md

 ## Step 2: Configure your Spacefile

+Configuring your project for Rust requires two steps.
 First, replace the contents of the `Spacefile` with the following:

 ```yaml
 # Spacefile Docs: https://go.deta.dev/docs/spacefile/v0